 Views of Afghanistan are offered all the way along the Pyanj River.

 Along the Panj River the Pamir Highway runs mere metres from Afghanistan.
-Its tiny villages, cut off completely from the outside world, seem to be preserved in time: donkeys stacked with hay, sheep, cows and death-defying scooter riders are the only people travelling between them.
+Its tiny villages, cut off almost completely from the outside world, seem to be preserved in time: donkeys stacked with hay, sheep and cows.
+And death-defying scooter riders are the only people travelling between them.

 Afghanistan and its men.
 Contrary to many people's imaginations, not every Afghan sleeps with a backpack full of explosives and does not shoot everyone passing by.

 The landscape along the Pyanj River can seem monotonous and boring.
 Especially after hundreds of kilometers and a few days.
 However, I like such a landscape, so I was still smiling for several hundred kilometers and several days.
 Looking at me, the psychologist would probably say something about less intellectual equipment.

 The Pyanj River valley somewhere between Khorog and Rushan.
 Afghanistan on the left, Tajikistan on the right.

 After days and weeks on the Pamir Highway, the end of the trip is a return to civilization, a return to toilet paper supplies.
 Plus the girls in Dushanbe definitely have shorter skirts than those riding donkeys in the Pyanj River Valley between Tajikistan and Afghanistan.
 A monument to Rudaki, called the father of Persian poetry, in Rudaki Park in the Tajik capital, Dushanbe.